varnish/Varnish-Book/varnish_book.rst

    If a backend has not enough resources, it might be advantageous to set ``max_connections``.
    So that a limited number of simultaneous connections are handled by a specific backend.
-   All backend-specific timers are available as parameters, and can be overridden in VCL on a backend-specific level.
+   All backend-specific timers are available as parameters and can be overridden in VCL on a backend-specific level.

    .. tip::